apache/mynewt-site/docs/os/tutorials/add_repos.md

     vers:0-latest
 ```

-See below for a description of the version system.
+See [Create a Repo](../../newt/create_repo) for a description of the versioning system and all the possible ways to specify a version to use.

 <br>

-### What is in a Repo
+### Identifying a Repo

-A repo is a collection of Mynewt packages organized in a specific
-way and stored in one of the supported code storage methods described above.

-A repo is a Mynewt project with an additional file `repository.yml`
-which describes the repo for use by `newt` (and humans browsing them).
+A repo contains Mynewt packages organized in a specific way and stored in one of the supported code storage methods described above.
+In other words, it is a Mynewt project with an additional file `repository.yml` which describes the repo for use by `newt` (and humans browsing them).
+It contains a mapping of version numbers to the actual github branches containing the source code.

-There is one key consideration for this `repository.yml` file.
-The
-`repository.yml` file only lives in the master branch of the git
+Note that the `repository.yml` file lives only in the master branch of the git
 repository.  `Newt` will always fetch this file from the master branch and then
-use that to resolve the actual branch required depending on the version
+use that to determine the actual branch required depending on the version
-specified in the project.
-Special care should be taken to ensure that this
-file exists only in the master branch.
+specified in your `project.yml` file.
+Special care should be taken to ensure that this file exists only in the master branch.

 Here is the `repository.yml` file from the apache-Mynewt-core: